-- (1) Two- to five-year fixed multi-year appointments may be offered for the following: - a.
-Instructors and Lecturers; - b.
-Non-tenured or non-tenure earning Assistant Librarians, Associate Librarians, Librarians, and Counselors/Advisors; - c.
-Scholars/Scientists, Research Associates, and Associate In/Assistant In ; - d.
-Clinical faculty; - e.
-Individuals who have officially retired from universities or other organizations and who are at least 55 years of age; - f.
-Tenured employees who decide to give up their tenured status to take advantage of whatever incentives might be offered by a fixed multi-year appointment; and - g.
-Individuals who have held the rank of full professor for at least seven (7) years at an institution of higher education. - (2) Successive fixed multi-year appointments may be offered to eligible employees hired pursuant to Section 8.4(h)(1) as follows: - a.
+b.c.
+Non-tenured or non-tenure earning Assistant Librarians, Associate Librarians, Librarians, and Counselors/Advisors;

+- Scholars/Scientists, Research Associates, and Associate In/Assistant In \ - d.e.
+Clinical faculty; - e.f.
+Individuals who have officially retired from universities or other organizations and who are at least 55 years of age; - f.g.
+Tenured employees who decide to give up their tenured status to take advantage of whatever incentives might be offered by a fixed multi-year appointment; and - g.h.\Individuals who have held the rank of full professor for at least seven (7) years at an institution of higher education. - (2) Successive fixed multi-year appointments may be offered to eligible employees hired pursuant to Section 8.4(gh)(1) as follows: - a.
 Criteria used to determine in which instances to offer successive appointments include consideration of the basis for the initial fixed multi-year appointment, evaluation of performance, professional growth, extent and currency of professional qualifications, contribution to the mission of the department or program, staffing needs, funding source alternatives, and continuing program considerations.
 Such criteria shall be put in writing by the department/unit and available to all eligible employees. - b.
 The employee will be advised in the penultimate year of the appointment that to be considered for a successive fixed multi-year appointment, the employee must submit a request and written documentation pursuant to written procedures established by the unit.
-The University shall notify the employee in writing of its decision to offer or not offer a successive appointment. - 8.5 Reclassification of an Employee to a Non-Unit Classification.
-Employees shall be provided written notice thirty (30) days in advance, where practicable, with a copy to the local UFF Chapter, when the University proposes to reclassify the employee to a classification which is not contained in the General Faculty bargaining unit.
+The University shall notify the employee in writing of its decision to offer or not offer a successive appointment.

+8.5/ Reclassification of an Employee to a Non-Unit Classification.
+Employees shall be 4 Formatted: Indent: Left: 0", Hanging: 0.38" X provided written notice thirty (30) days in advance, where practicable with a copy , 3 3 provided written notice thirty (30) days in advance, where practice the provided written notice thirty (30) days in advance, where practice the provided written notice thirty (30) days in advance, where practice to the provided written notice thirty (30) days in advance, where practice to the provided written notice thirty (30) days in advance, where practice to the provided written notice thirty (30) days in advance, where practice to the provided written notice thirty (30) days in advance, where practice to the provided written notice thirty (30) days in advance, where practice to the provided written notice thirty (30) days in advance, where practice to the provided written notice that the provided written notice the - to the local UFF Chapter, when the University proposes to reclassify the employee to a classification which is not contained in the General Faculty bargaining unit.
 The employee may request a review of such action consistent with the provisions of Section 28.6 and UFF may discuss such action pursuant to Article 2, Consultation.
 If the employee requests a review of such action, no reclassification will become effective until thirty (30) days following the review.
 No position classification shall be changed to a classification which is not contained in the General Faculty bargaining unit until the UFF has had an opportunity to review and respond.